 PX4FLOW Optical Flow Camera Board¶

-This article describes how to setup the PX4FLOW (Optical Flow) Sensor which can be used in place of a GPS.
+This article describes how to setup the PX4FLOW (Optical Flow) Sensor which can be used for Non-GPS navigation.

-The PX4FLOW is supported from Copter 3.3 and higher.
-It is not yet supported in Plane or Rover.
+The PX4FLOW is not yet supported in Plane or Rover.

 The PX4FLOW (Optical Flow) Sensor is a specialized high resolution downward pointing camera module and a 3-axis gyro that uses the ground texture and visible features to determine aircraft ground velocity.
 Although the sensor may be supplied with a built-in Maxbotix LZ-EZ4 sonar to measure height, this has not been reliable enough over a range of surfaces in testing, so its readings are not used.
 It is recommended to purchase a PX4Flow device without the sonar.
 Instead a separate Range Finder such as the LightWare SF10b should also be attached to the vehicle.